Receive up to 25% off your first-year life insurance payments. Apply now! ->

 It’s important to ensure your parents have enough coverage to support the people they want to help with this money.
 The amount of money they’ll need is based on two main factors:

-If your parents have paid off all major debts, and no one depends on their income, they may be overpaying for their coverage – unless their goal is to leave a legacy behind.
-Either way, it doesn‘t hurt to encourage them to undergo a FREE Needs Analysis to make sure they aren’t paying too high of a premium for their needs.
+If your parents have paid off all major debts and no one depends on their income, they may be overpaying for their coverage – unless their goal is to leave a legacy behind.
+Either way, it doesn‘t hurt to encourage them to undergo a review of their needs, to make sure they aren’t paying more than they should.
 (And, of course, they should always obtain professional advice before reducing coverage.
-Have them get started here.)
+Have them contact a Serenia Life advisor if they have questions.)

 So go ahead… talk to them.